 Retrograde at Apollo Theatre

-We are taken back to 1955, when a young black actor meets with Hollywood heavies.
-Offered a contract on the condition he signs an oath denouncing the civil rights movement he has championed; Sidney Poitier is forced to question his moral standpoint.
+We are taken back to 1955, where a young black actor meets with Hollywood heavies.
+Offered a contract on the condition he signs an oath denouncing the civil rights movement he has championed; trailblazing star Sidney Poitier is forced to question his moral standpoint.
+On the cusp of stardom, will he jeopardise his beliefs and values to succeed?

 Whereas For Black Boys sparked a fire, Retrograde is more a slow-burn, smouldering affair.
 Thoughts and feelings permeate with silences evoking emotion.
 Director Amit Sharma allows his actors to shine but also acknowledges when we need to sit back and absorb what we are presented with.
 Racism of the 50s unfortunately still lingers today, especially in the entertainment world.